Information for students wanting to gain experience and career skills through an internship.

 Prepare for your future career.
 Gain professional skills and practical work experience.
 Enhance your resume.
 Establish professional references.

-If you are interested in an internship, review the information on this web page and update your resume (see internship prerequisites below), then contact Dr. Burnet, the Faculty Coordinator of the Internship Program.
-Send her your updated resume and a description of your interests and career goals.
-If there are any particular internships that have caught your eye, let her know in your email.
+If you are interested in an internship, review the information on this web page and update your resume (see internship prerequisites below), then contact Dr. Zhao, the Faculty Coordinator of the Internship Program.
+Send him your updated resume and a description of your interests and career goals.
+If there are any particular internships that have caught your eye, let him know in your email.

 The College of Arts & Sciences has established the following internship prerequisites.